n-kb/blog-v1/_posts/2015-08-31-datajournalism-rulings.md

 category: posts
 ---

-During the summer of 2015, European governments have hit hard against journalists.
+During the summer of 2015, European governments hit hard against journalists.
 In Germany, Netzpolitik was almost charged with high treason.
 In Turkey, censorship of Twitter was stepped up, while Russia banned (and quickly unbanned) Wikipedia.
 The French Patriot Act entered into force.

 While branches of power 1 and 2 (executive and legislative) have a long history of attacking free speech, branch number 3 (judiciary) has long been Europeans' best defense.
 Things are changing, and fast.
 Judges are taking the wrong view on what information is in the digital age.
 New rulings threaten to set European journalism back by a decade.